1926. In 2012, named for James W. 'Bill' Heavener, an alumnus whose generous gift benefits the school.

 The Fisher School of Accounting administers a Bachelor of Science in Accounting (BSAc).
 The Heavener School of Business administers a Bachelor of Science in Business Administration (on campus), an online Bachelor of Science in Business Administration (off campus) and a Bachelor of Arts in Business Administration.
 The Heavener School of Business also offers minors in business administration (for nonbusiness majors only), entrepreneurship, information systems and operations management, real estate and retailing.

-The college also offers combined-degree and one-year master's programs in information systems and operations management (MSISOM), entrepreneurship (MAE), finance (MSF), international business (MAIB), management (MSM, for non-business majors only) and real estate (MSRE).
+The college also offers combination-degree and one-year master's programs in information systems and operations management (MSISOM), entrepreneurship (MAE), finance (MSF), international business (MAIB), management (MSM, for non-business majors only) and real estate (MSRE).

 In addition to completing a degree, all business majors are encouraged to gain practical work experience through co-ops, internships and community service.
 The Heavener School of Business also offers students a variety of professional development and leadership opportunities, including study abroad, the Florida Leadership Academy, involvement in student organizations and research activities.
 For more details on all of these opportunities, consult an academic advisor in 267 Stuzin Hall.